ibericode/mailchimp-top-bar/readme.txt

 == Frequently Asked Questions ==

-= How to disable the bar on certain pages? =
+= Can I use this Mailchimp subscribe bar on specific pages only? =

-For now, you will have to use a filter to disable the bar on certain pages.
-The following example only loads the Top Bar on your blog post pages.
+Yes, you can easily disable the notification bar on certain pages using a filter.
+For example, if you only want to load the Top Bar on your blog post pages, you can add this to your theme:

 `
 add_filter( 'mctb_show_bar', function( $show ) {